Elephant 6: Inactivity

 In the early 2000s, Elephant 6 stagnated in activity.
 Neutral Milk Hotel member and the Gerbils frontman Scott Spillane identifies the sudden uptick of bands across the country as an important factor to this period.
 "At the time the Elephant 6 thing was getting out of hand, and we started seeing all of these bands that had little Elephant 6 logos on them all over the place" said Spillane.
 Bands began to tour more often, and the members had less time to interact with each other.
 Additionally, Neutral Milk Hotel and the Olivia Tremor Control went on hiatus.
 Mangum became reclusive as he struggled to cope with his newfound stardom, while the members of the Olivia Tremor Control wanted to record their own solo music.

 Beulah member Pat Noel said many bands were dismayed at how journalists would "pigeonhole" them to the collective.
 "We kind of made a conscious decision to distance ourselves a little bit from the whole thing."
-Schneider took a break from producing albums, and the final album to be affixed with the Elephant 6 Recording Company logo was Cul-De-Sacs and Dead Ends by the Minders in 1999.
-The collective slowly dissipated, although bands like the Apples in Stereo, Elf Power, and of Montreal continued making music throughout the 2000s.
+Schneider took a break from producing albums and the collective slowly dissipated, although bands like the Apples in Stereo, Elf Power, and of Montreal continued making music throughout the 2000s.